GoogleCloudPlatform/document-ai-samples/document-search/README.md

-# Document Search and Synthesis - Generative AI Use Case
+# Generative AI App Builder - Enterprise Search Demo

 This demo illustrates how to search through a corpus of unstructrued contract documents using [Generative AI App Builder: Enterprise Search][1].

+Additional features include how to search the public Cloud Knowledge Graph using the [Enterprise Knowledge Graph][3] API.

 ## Architecture